-Golf isn’t just for the big kids!
-Portland has an array of fun, family-friendly miniature golf courses that are perfect for getting the kids out from in front of their video games and invested in a more active form of gaming!
-Whether you are looking for a smaller version of the real thing, or something a bit more creative—like…let’s say a glow-in-the-dark course— we’ve found the best local spots for practicing your swing and yell, “fore!”
+Get your kiddos off their gaming consoles for an afternoon or full day of fun IRL.
+Portland has a bunch of super cool miniature golf courses that make getting your kids invested in a more active form of gaming easy!
+Whether you are looking for a smaller version of the real thing, or something a bit more creative—like. a glow-in-the-dark course— we’ve found the best local spots for practicing your swing and yell, “fore!”
 Read on to find out where we think you and your wee ones should head the next time you want to play golf!

 photo: Michel Curivia flickr